IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 * Evaluate configured access policies taking into account the authorization claims related to the token and the Resource Server identity
 * formulate and return a introspect response

-The Authorization Server MAY respond differently to different Resource Servers making the same request.
-For instance, an Authorization Server MAY limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.
+The Authorization Server may respond differently to different Resource Servers making the same request.
+For instance, an Authorization Server may limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.

-The Authorization Server MAY include an expiry field (exp) in the introspect result.
+The Authorization Server may include an expiry field (exp) in the introspect result.
 This expiry field value MUST be shorter or equal to the expiry time of the access token introspected.

 #### 3.102.4.2 Token Introspection Response